ox-it/mox-blog/content/context-aware-features.rst

 using the native applications, on the web how would this feature look?
 We thought it would be analagous to download a `vCard
 <http://tools.ietf.org/html/rfc6350>`__ for that contact.
 Now if the user has
-an application installed which can process vCards such as Outlook, OSX Address Book, they can add the vCard as a contact.
+an application installed which can process vCards such as Outlook, OS X Address Book, they can add the vCard as a contact.
 In terms of implementation this meant a bit of work as we needed to build the vCards on client and download using HTML5 features.